meihuisu/UCVM/docs/installation_hpc_usc.rst

 USC (HPC)
 =========

-UCVM is mostly compatible with the HPC cluster at USC.
+UCVM is fully compatible with the HPC cluster at USC.
 This document describes how to install UCVM on the USC cluster and also how to find and submit the example jobs.

 Supported Capabilities